SMSpp-Project/LagrangianDualSolver/README.md

 "nonlinear enough" so that strong duality does not hold; say, the primal problem may not have finite optimum (and not be unbounded), or the dual problem may be infeasible even if the primal does have an optimal solution.
-We assume that these cases are either dealt with by the user of LagrangianDualSolver.
+We assume that these cases either do not occur or are dealt with by the user of LagrangianDualSolver.

 ## Getting started